A Collaboration with Cook County Department of Corrections (Chicago)

 Led by TILT Project Manager and UI/UX lead Amber Williams, for this 8-week pilot program we partnered with a subset of the Cook County Jail population to integrate balanced time perspective, unconditional love and positive wellness messages into the daily and weekly habits of 14 men.

-For an hour each Friday, these participants beta-tested Time Machine, TILT’s premiere unconditional love + time-travel technology.
+For two hours each Friday, these participants beta-tested Time Machine, TILT’s premiere unconditional love + time-travel technology.
 They also meditated with Dr. Michael Sapiro and TILT’s executive director Dr. Julia Mossbridge (both on TILT’s Time Machine team), engaged in conversation about intuition, psychokinesis, precognition and time travel, and participated in a workshop led by Sean McNamara.
 At the end of the program, the participants gave TILT feedback and suggestions about how the app could be improved.

 Wall of Appreciation and Acknowledgement